Frostbite7/Frostbite7.github.io/_pages/about.md

 About me
 =====
 I am a computational modeler currently completing my PhD at University of Illinois at Urbana-Champaign.
-My PhD focuses on ecological-hydrological modeling (esp., plant response to drought), fine-scale soil moisture dynamics, and model-data integration for earth and climate science.
+My PhD focuses on computational modeling for earth system science and water sustainability issues under climate change.
 Before that, I received my B.S. in
 Hydraulic engineering and a second B.S. in economics from Tsinghua University, China.
 I'm looking for full-time positions in both industry and academia starting from Spring/Summer 2024.